buellia crust lichen spreading in grey patches on bare rock

 - Not Threatened

-The one that looks like a full stop at the end of a sentence has a body that is a thin, crusty layer that grows on the surface of the bark or rock, forming a pale grey or brownish patch.
+It marks the bark.
+Buellia crust lichen looks like a full stop at the end of a sentence.
+It has a body that is a thin, crusty layer.
+It grows on the surface of the bark or rock.
+Forming a pale grey or brownish patch.
 But the most distinctive feature is the dark, black discs that cover the surface.
-These discs (apothecia) are scattered across the pale background like dots on a page, like quiet punctuation at the end of a thought.
-It is the lichen of the dark disc, the one that looks like the forest is writing a very long sentence.
+These discs (apothecia) are scattered across the pale background like dots on a page.
+Like quiet punctuation at the end of a thought.
+It is the lichen of the dark disc.
+The one that looks like the forest is writing a very long sentence.

-The buellia crust lichen is a crustose lichen, meaning it grows flat on the bark or rock, like a crust of paint, rather than upright or leafy.
-Its body is a smooth or slightly cracked crust, often forming irregular patches.
-The apothecia are black, round, and often have a raised rim, like tiny volcanoes.
-Under a hand lens, the apothecia are beautiful, perfect circles with a textured surface.
+The buellia crust lichen is a crustose lichen.
+This means it grows flat on the bark or rock.
+Like a crust of paint.
+Rather than upright or leafy.
+Its body is a smooth or slightly cracked crust.
+Often forming irregular patches.
+The apothecia are black, round, and often have a raised rim.
+Like tiny volcanoes.
+Under a hand lens, the apothecia are beautiful.
+Perfect circles with a textured surface.

 To find buellia crust lichen is to find the dark dots on the pale bark.
-It is pale, crusty, and dotted, a living punctuation mark on the tree.
-You can run your finger over the surface and feel the tiny, raised discs.
-It is the lichen of the dark disc, the one that scatters across pale surfaces like quiet punctuation, the one that proves that the forest has its own language.
+It is pale, crusty, and dotted.
+A living punctuation mark on the tree.
+You can run your finger over the surface.
+Feel the tiny, raised discs.
+It is the lichen of the dark disc.
+The one that scatters across pale surfaces like quiet punctuation.
+The one that proves that the forest has its own language.